FKyleCarlos/cprg306-assignments/README.md

 #Week-4
     - Using more tailwind than installed css component packages.
 It's not as stylish by default but achievable with a bit more effort
     - useState can be used with different dataTypes and initial value can be declared inside useState.
 Setter easily accessible and is dynamic
+    - Use of ternary operator is concise and easy.
+Works exactly the same as in C# and as injectable.